Last Updated on April 24, 2026 by George Pavlopoulos

 That’s, in my opinion, the most beautiful beach in Donoussa.
 Also, even though it’s a bit tiring, one of the best things to do in Donoussa was climbing up and down the rutty path.
 Turquoise waters, blonde sand, and a vibe you won’t easily find anywhere on the island.

 There are two options for reaching Livadi.
-The first one is taking the bus from Stavros, stopping at Mersini (2,50 euros), and walking the path for 25 minutes.
+The first one is taking the bus from Stavros to Mersini (3 euros) and walking the path for 25 minutes.
 Subsequently, you’ll have to climb the hill to get the bus, and you should allow at least 30 minutes for that.
 Bring a proper pair of shoes, and don’t miss the chance to enjoy the views of Amorgos from the Agia Sofia church at Mersini while waiting for the bus.

 The second option is to take the small boat from the port of Stavros, called Donoussa Magissa (Δονούσα Μάγισσα in Greek).
 This is a far easier option as you will disembark straight at the beach of Livadi.
 Donoussa Magissa also stops at Kedros, and it continues to Fokospilia, an impressive cave where you can swim for half an hour.
-It’s also a pricier option: it costs 15 euros return.
+It’s also a pricier option: it costs 20 euros return.
 But the real dealbreaker for me was the loud traditional music that came from the boat at all times.
-It seemed like outdated folklore (and cheap as well), and I couldn’t stand it.
+It seemed like outdated folklore (and cheap, too), and I couldn’t stand it.

 Fykio

 The beach of Fykio is next to Livadi, but you should take a different path in order to reach it.
-It takes pretty much the same time, and you will most likely be on your own there.
+It takes about the same amount of time, and you will most likely be on your own there.
 Not so sandy and definitely rockier, Fykio is a good option if you’d like to visit a place that most people won’t see.

 The Kalotaritissa beaches